-Part Six: Support Arrangements Page 3 of 7 City of Ballarat Ballarat MEMPlan Issue Date: Review Due: Version: Municipal Emergency Management Dallarat IVILIVIFIAII May 2016 May 2019 3.0
+Part Six: Support Arrangements Page 4 of 8 Page 4 of 8 City of Ballarat Ballarat MEMPlan Issue Date: Review Due: Version Municipal Emergency Management August 2019 August 2021 4.0

 Role: To establish a system for the provision of any and/or all functional services under emergency relief.
-In the event of requirement for any or all of the functional services of emergency relief, the request must be channelled through the MERO.
+In the event of requirement for any or all the functional services of emergency relief, the request must be channelled through the MERO.
 The MERO will contact the MRM, who will activate the required functional services.
-All functional services operating in the ERC will report back to the MRM via the Relief Centre Coordinator.
+All functional services operating in the ERC will report back to the MRM via the Relief Centre Manager.